 The APF has several publications including the internal newsletter, Compass, and our first book, Future of Futures.

-Compass is the APF’s quarterly publication and is viewable by members only (sign-in required).
-Special Issues are available below for everyone.
+Compass is the APF’s quarterly publication and is viewable by members only on the Compass page (sign-in required).
+Special issues of Compass and other select publications are available below for everyone.

 The Future of Foresight (2017)

 The next publication will be a working document entitled The Future of Foresight.
 Dr Riel Miller is leading the effort, which will include essays by Jennifer Jarratt and Dr Peter Bishop.
 Town Hall meetings in Toronto, Canada and Oxford, England plus the APF listserv are supplying input from members.
 The document aims to define the field in terms of professional practice, the future of the field, and APF’s role in it.
 It is expected to be published at the end of 2017 or beginning of 2018.

 The Compass Methods Anthology brings together a selection of the articles APF has published on methods over the past few years into one handy-to-reference pdf.
 Each of the articles is written by (or is an interview with) someone who is central to the development of the method.
 Here’s a link.

 - Oliver Markley’s new taxonomy of wild card

 - Richard Lum on VERGE